TUM Global Postdoc Fellowship

 The fellowship covers the researcher’s living costs.
 Additional payments for consumables and conferences are not included and may be covered by the host.

 Applicants need a letter of recommendation from their TUM host in English as not all reviewers speak German.
 The applicant can upload the letter of recommendation in the application portal.
 Alternatively, the applicant can send you a link via the application portal, with which you can upload the letter of recommendation yourself.
-Please keep in mind that the deadline for uploading a reference letter is also May 11, 2021 at 5 pm.
+Please keep in mind that the letter then.
 Otherwise the application may not be considered.

 The letter of recommendation must have an official letter head and must be signed by you.
 Besides evaluating the candidate’s qualification and the project, you need to confirm the following: